r-three/git-theta/README.md

 ## Git Rebase

 Currently, `git rebase` is not supported when special update types are used.
-Additionaly, repeated merge-conflict resolution---often encountered in a rebase---can be onerous for large models.
+Additionally, repeated merge-conflict resolution---often encountered in a rebase---can be onerous for large models.

 ## Octopus Merges

 Currently, git-theta's merge utilities are optimized for (and only tested for) 3-way merges where two branches with a shared ancestor commit are merged together.
-We are working on support for Octopus merges where multiple branchs are all combined at once.
+We are working on support for Octopus merges where multiple branches are all combined at once.

 # Under the hood